gatsbyjs/gatsby/docs/blog/2019-02-11-gatsby-themes-livestream-and-example/index.md

 No code.
 No assembling plugins.
 Just writing content.

-## Learn how to build a Gatsby theme.
+## Learn how to build a Gatsby theme

 Recently I had the pleasure of building a theme from scratch with Gatsby’s own [John Otander](https://twitter.com/4lpine) live on [my weekly livestream](https://twitch.tv/jlengstorf).